Queues Activity Detail view

 2. From the Queues Activity Summary view, click a queue’s name.

-The information in the Queues Activity Detail view updates in real time.
 The agent Activate and Deactivate prevent the auto page refresh.
 When you activate or deactivate an agent, to update the Agent list, click Refresh at the top of the page.

 Notes: